-- 4.1 The jurisdiction of the NADP over a matter shall be triggered in the following circumstances: - 4.1.1 Where an Anti-Doping Organisation submits a written request to the NADP Secretariat for determination of one or more charges that the Anti-Doping Organisation has brought against the Respondent under the Anti-Doping Rules, which request (the "Request for Arbitration") must contain or be accompanied by: - 4.1.1.1 the contact details of the Anti-Doping Organisation and the Respondent; - 4.1.1.2 a copy of the rule, regulation, agreement, submission or reference conferring jurisdiction on the NADP to hear and determine the charge(s); - 4.1.1.3 a copy of the notice of charge(s) sent to the Respondent and any written response served by the Respondent; - 4.1.1.4 any proposals in relation to the conduct or venue of the arbitration proceedings or as to the number of arbitrators, any request for provisional relief, and an indication as to any special features of the arbitration proceedings (including but not limited to the date of birth of any Minors involved in the arbitration proceedings) and/or whether expedited proceedings are required; and - 4.1.1.5 confirmation that a copy of the Request for Arbitration, together with all enclosures, is being served simultaneously on the Respondent and any other party or parties entitled to notification of the same under the Code and/or the Anti-Doping Rules. - 4.1.2 Where the Anti-Doping Organisation or the Respondent makes an application to the NADP in relation to the Provisional Suspension of the Respondent, in accordance with Article 6; and/or - 4.1.3 Where an Appellant submits a Notice of Appeal to the NADP Secretariat in accordance with Article 13.5. - 4.2 Where the jurisdiction of the NADP over a matter is triggered in accordance with Article 4.1, the NADP Secretariat, the President, the Vice-President and the members of the NADP shall deal with such matter in accordance with the roles ascribed to each of them respectively in the NADP Rules. - 4.3 Where a party requires to contact the President, the Vice-President and/or members of the NADP in connection with a matter, such contact shall be made via the NADP Secretariat, copying all other parties.
+- 4.1 The jurisdiction of the NADP over a matter shall be triggered in the following circumstances: - 4.1.1 Where an Anti-Doping Organisation submits a written request to the NADP Secretariat for determination of one or more charges that the Anti-Doping olutions 2021 NADP Rules

+Organisation has brought against the Respondent under the Anti-Doping Rules, which request (the "Request for Arbitration") must contain or be accompanied by:

+- 4.1.1.1 the contact details of the Anti-Doping Organisation and the Respondent; - 4.1.1.2 a copy of the rule, regulation, agreement, submission or reference conferring jurisdiction on the NADP to hear and determine the charge(s); - 4.1.1.3 a copy of the notice of charge(s) sent to the Respondent and any written response served by the Respondent; - 4.1.1.4 any proposals in relation to the conduct or venue of the arbitration proceedings or as to the number of arbitrators, any request for provisional relief, and an indication as to any special features of the arbitration proceedings (including but not limited to, where applicable, that the Respondent is a Minor, a Protected Person, or a Recreational Athlete, as defined in the Anti-Doping Rules, and the date of birth of any Minors involved in the arbitration proceedings) and/or whether expedited proceedings are required; and - 4.1.1.5 confirmation that a copy of the Request for Arbitration, together with all enclosures, is being served simultaneously on the Respondent and any other party or parties entitled to notification of the same under the Code and/or the Anti-Doping Rules. - 4.1.2 Where the Anti-Doping Organisation or the Respondent makes an application to the NADP in relation to the Provisional Suspension of the Respondent, in accordance with Article 6; and/or - 4.1.3 Where an Appellant submits a Notice of Appeal to the NADP Secretariat in accordance with Article 13.5. - 4.2 Where the jurisdiction of the NADP over a matter is triggered in accordance with Article 4.1, the NADP Secretariat, the President, the Vice-President and the members of the NADP shall deal with such matter in accordance with the roles ascribed to each of them respectively in the NADP Rules. - 4.3 Where a party requires to contact the President, the Vice-President and/or members of the NADP in connection with a matter, such contact shall be made via the NADP Secretariat, copying all other parties.